NY Republican calls for DOJ, FEC to freeze Santos campaign funds

 “After Congressman Santos receives the proper Due Process — such as a House Ethics investigation or criminal proceedings or both — the funds should be returned to the contributors he duped,” he added.
 “The DOJ or FEC must act now to ensure there is something to actually return to the victims of Santos’ financial scam.”

 Since then, Santos has faced public scrutiny into his finances.
 In 2022, he donated $700,000 to his own campaign that apparently came from his $750,000 that came from his company, the Devolder Organization, according to his most recent disclosure report.
-But just two years earlier in his first unsuccessful run for Congress, he reported no assets and a $55,000 salary.
+But just two years earlier, during his first unsuccessful run for Congress, he reported no assets and a $55,000 salary.